Murder of Lori Hacking: Afterward

 The Soares family removed the name Hacking from Lori's headstone.
 "We just felt that Mark obviously didn't want her anymore", said her mother.
 Lori's married name was replaced with the Portuguese word filhinha, which translates to "little daughter."

 The initial sentence caused a widespread public outcry, with many expressing alarm at the possibility Hacking could be released after six years.
-Paul Boyden, the executive director of the Utah Statewide Association of Prosecutors, urged the Utah Sentencing Commission to raise the minimum sentence for first-degree murder to 15 years.
+Sibbett noted that most inmates convicted of murder have to wait between 18 and 35 years for a parole hearing, and Hacking's actions pushed it to "the higher level" of the spectrum.
+According to the Deseret News, the great majority of inmates convicted of murder serve far more than the five-year minimum, and it is unheard of for a convicted murderer to serve less than 15 years.
+Several are denied parole and forced to wait 22 years for another hearing, while others receive parole dates that require them to serve an average of 20 more years before being released.
+A few have been ordered to spend the rest of their lives in prison.
+Nonetheless, Paul Boyden, the executive director of the Utah Statewide Association of Prosecutors, urged the Utah Sentencing Commission to raise the minimum sentence for first-degree murder to 15 years.
 Boyden said most people didn't understand Utah's indeterminate sentencing scheme and added that it caused "a public perception problem" for the state.
-Sibbett noted that most inmates convicted of murder have to wait between 18 and 35 years for a parole hearing, and Hacking's actions pushed it to "the higher level" of the spectrum.
+State sentencing commission member Sy Snarr agreed, saying that it was "appalling" that Hacking even theoretically had a minimum six-year sentence.
 On March 20, 2006, Utah House Bill 102, also known as "Lori's Law", was signed into law.
 It stipulates that people convicted of first-degree murder in Utah must serve at least 15 years before they can be considered for parole.